MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 - ``<tissue>_response.txt`` is the tissue-specific response function as used above (output)

-The difference between these instructions and the method described in [Christiaens2015]_ is that instead of selecting WM single-fibre voxels using an absolute FA threshold of 0.75, the 300 voxels with the highest FA value inside the WM segmentation are used.
+One difference between these instructions and the methods as described in the respective publications is that instead of selecting WM single-fibre voxels _using an absolute FA threshold of 0.7 or 0.75, the 300 voxels with the highest FA value inside the WM segmentation are used.

-Note that this process is dependent on accurate correction of EPI geometric distortions, and rigid-body registration between the DWI and T1 modalities, such that the T1 image can be reliably used to select pure-tissue voxels in the DWI volumes.
-Failure to achieve these may result in inappropriate voxels being used for response function estimation, with concomitant errors in tissue estimates.

 -------

-..
-[Jeurissen2014] 1.
-B. Jeurissen, J.D.
-Tournier, T. Dhollander, A. Connelly, and J.  Sijbers.
-   *Multi-tissue constrained spherical deconvolution for improved analysis of multi-shell diffusion MRI data.*
-   NeuroImage, 103 (2014), pp. 411–426 [`SD link <http://www.sciencedirect.com/science/article/pii/S1053811914006442>`__\ ]

-..
-[Tournier2013] J.D.
-Tournier, F. Calamante, and A. Connelly.
-   *Determination of the appropriate b value and number of gradient directions for high-angular-resolution diffusion-weighted imaging.*
-   NMR Biomed., 26 (2013), pp.  1775-86 [`Wiley link <https://onlinelibrary.wiley.com/doi/abs/10.1002/nbm.3017>`__\ ]

 ..
 [Dhollander2016] T. Dhollander, D. Raffelt, and A. Connelly.
    *Unsupervised 3-tissue response function estimation from single-shell or multi-shell diffusion MR data without a co-registered T1 image.*